aksommerville/fullmoon4/etc/doc/maps-format.md

 callback EVID CBID PARAM
 ancillary # Will not be targetted by crow guidance, and not participate in travel coverage. event_trigger X Y EVENTID # for fmn_game.h:fmn_game_event_listen.
-Not the same events as "callback". facedir GSBIT_COUNTERCLOCKWISE GSBIT_CLOCKWISE # Set a gsbit when the hero turns.
-Both go false on map entry.
+Not the same events as "callback". facedir GSBIT_HORZ GSBIT_VERT # Set a gsbit when the hero turns.
 ```

 Resource IDs may be name or number.